typsy-dev/documentation/xApi.md

 # xApi messages
 Typsy supports publishing xApi statements when certain learning events are completed.

 Typsy customers can subscribe to these messages and save the information in their own Learning Management System (LMS) and/or Reporting System (e.g a data warehouse).

 For more information about xApi visit https://xapi.com/statements-101

+## Supported statements
+Typsy currently supports **progressed** and **completed** [verbs](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#verb) for Courses.

+At a future date we will also provide support for the same verbs, for Lessons.

 ### Integration overview
 1. A learner completes a course within Typsy.
-2. Typsy publishes (pushes) an xApi statement (JSON) to an HTTPS endpoint that the customer exposes (this is typically a REST based endpoint that saves the xApi message to a queue).
+2. Typsy publishes (pushes) an xApi statement (JSON) to an **asynchronous** HTTPS endpoint that the customer exposes (this is typically a REST based endpoint that saves the xApi message to a queue).
 3. Customer process message - saving the data they require to an internal system.

 ### Sample xApi message